rickard-lnu/StatisticsCalculator-Module-1DV610-L2/README.md

 MIT

 ## Contributing
 Feel free to submit issues and pull requests.
-Please ensure all tests pass before submitting.
+Please do make sure all tests pass before submitting.

 ---

-*This calculator provides essential statistical analysis functionality suitable for educational projects, basic data analysis, and mathematical computations.*
+*This calculator provides basic but essential statistical analysis functionality suitable for educational projects, basic data analysis, and mathematical computations.*